 DNS-based Blackhole Lists (DNSBL)

 A lot of organizations put a lot of effort in building up blacklists, where known spam hosts are listed.
-Aimy Extensions uses two of those databases to look up spam-likely IP-addresses: NiX Spam and SORBS (safe).
+Our captcha plugin uses two of those databases to look up spam-likely IP-addresses: NiX Spam and SORBS (safe).
 If the form is filled out by a bot that is on one of those lists, form submission will be rejected to keep your website secure.

-In the plugin configuration you can activate one or all methods to protect your forms.
+In the Joomla! plugin configuration you can activate one or all methods to protect your forms.

 Aimy Captcha-Less Form Guard is a Joomla! system plugin that allows you to protect your forms from spambots - without requiring an image based Captcha.